Enhancing Cosmological Constraints by Two-dimensional $\beta$-cosmic-web Weighted Angular Correlation Functions: Methodology

-where ``$\perp$'' denotes that this component is perpendicular to the line-of-sight (LOS), and $\theta$ is the angular seperation of the two galaxies.
-This formular can be used to convert the measurement to the angular correlation function $w(\theta)$(\citealt{Matsubara+etal+2004, Carvalho+etal+2016, Carvalho+etal+2020}), which explicitly depends on $\theta$ instead of $s$.
-This is equivalent to calculating $w(\theta)$ directly using the Landy–Szalay estimator(\citealt{Landy+etal+1993}),
+where $\theta$ represents the angular separation between the two galaxies.
+The last approximation is valid when $\theta \ll 1$, which holds in our analysis.

+Since we consider a fixed redshift interval of $\Delta z = 0.05$ and angular separations across 6 redshift bins, all within the range $\theta \in [0.43^\circ, 2.62^\circ]$, the flat-sky approximation and thin redshift slice assumptions are well satisfied.
+Consequently, the clustering scale $s$ is directly related to the angular separation $\theta$ between two galaxies, as given by Equation~\ref{eq:sp}.

-In this work we only use the monopole component $W_0$.
-To mitigate the influence of galaxy bias and improve the accuracy of analysis, we further normalize the correlation function, i.e.
+In this study, we focus exclusively on the monopole component, $W_0$.
+The 2D $\beta$-cosmic-web-based MACFs, denoted by $\hat{w}(\theta)$, are computed using a normalized form (to mitigate the influence of galaxy bias and improve the accuracy of the analysis) defined as

-We tested the influence of $a$, $b$, and chose $a = 10~h^{-1}{\rm Mpc}$ and $b = 58~h^{-1}{\rm Mpc}$ as our baseline values, representing a conservative choice that balances the information and systematics.
-In the analysis, we split the clustering range into eight bins.
+where $\theta = s / r(z_c)$, in accordance with Equation~\ref{eq:sp}.
+We examined the impact of varying the integration limits $a$ and $b$, and adopted $a = 10~h^{-1}\mathrm{Mpc}$ and $b = 58~h^{-1}\mathrm{Mpc}$ as our fiducial values.
+This range reflects a conservative compromise, chosen to retain meaningful clustering information while mitigating potential systematic uncertainties.
+For the analysis, the clustering separation $s$ is divided into eight bins of equal width.